leantechnologies/link-sdk-react-native/Readme.md

 # Link SDK React Native Wrapper

-The React Native Wrapper for LinkSDK allows you to do all of the functions that can be achieved with the LinkSDK on web, from linking bank accounts to initiating payments.
+The React Native Wrapper for LinkSDK allows you to do all the functions that can be achieved with the LinkSDK on web, from linking bank accounts to initiating payments.

 ## Installation